PlexTrac/plextrac-manager-util/docs/podman.md

 > Note: the module for podman was written with RHEL 9 specifically in mind.
 It is not officially supported at this time to use the container runtime set to Podman on Debian, Ubuntu, or CentOS.

+> Note: All testing has been done on BASE images without hardening with a security profile or SELinux or anything -- its just a stock operating system

 ---

 ### Podman Troubleshooting